juicedata/juicefs-csi-driver/docs/en/guide/custom-image.md

 juicedata/mount:v1.0.3-4.8.3
 ```

-## Overwrite mount pod image {#overwrite-mount-pod-image}
+## Overwrite Mount Pod image {#overwrite-mount-pod-image}

 :::tip
 The JuiceFS CSI Driver supports [smooth upgrade of Mount Pods](../administration/upgrade-juicefs-client.md#smooth-upgrade) starting from version 0.25.0.
 It is recommended to use this method to upgrade Mount Pods first.
 :::

-From JuiceFS CSI Driver 0.17.1 and above, modifying the default mount pod image is supported.
+From JuiceFS CSI Driver 0.17.1 and above, modifying the default Mount Pod image is supported.
 CSI Driver offers flexible control over the scope, choose a method that suits your situation.

 :::tip
-With mount pod image overwritten, note that:
+With Mount Pod image overwritten, note that:

-* Existing mount pods won't be affected, new images will run only if you rolling upgrade app pods, or delete mount pod.
+* Existing Mount Pods won't be affected, new images will run only if you rolling upgrade app pods, or delete Mount Pod.
 * By default, if you [upgrad CSI Driver](../administration/upgrade-csi-driver.md), it'll use the latest stable mount image included with the release.
 But if you overwrite the mount image using steps provided in this section, then it'll be a fixated config and no longer related to CSI Driver upgrades

 :::